tweag/FawltyDeps/README.md

 ### How to use FawltyDeps in a monorepo?

-Do not run a vanilla `fawltydeps` in a root directory of the monorepo.
+Running `fawltydeps` without arguments in the root directory of a monorepo is most likely not what you want to see the results of: it will collect dependencies and import statements from _all_ packages.
-It will collect requirements and the code from _all_ packages and the resulting report may be not useful.
+The report produced may be overwhelming and at the same time not granular enough.

-Instead, you should run fawltydeps for each package separately.
+Instead, you should run FawltyDeps for each package separately.
-This way it will collect requirements and the code only for a chosen package.
+This collects dependencies and import statements for one package at a time.

 Having:

 ```.